 Kathryn graduated from Dalhousie Law School in 1985.
-Today, her ADR practice includes labour relations arbitration, as well as appointment as an arbitrator on the Nova Scotia Minister of Labour’s List of Arbitrators, the adjudication of complaints involving labour standards, labour relations and occupational health and safety issues as a Vice Chair of the Nova Scotia Labour Board, the adjudication of allegations of human rights violations and discrimination as a Nova Scotia Human Rights Board of Inquiry, arbitrations in the education sector, and insurance disputes and tax assessment adjudication.
-Kathryn’s mediation practice incorporates many of the same issues.
-However, Kathryn particularly enjoys the resolution of harassment and bullying complaints in the workplace.
+Today, her ADR practice includes labour relations arbitration, appointment to the Nova Scotia Minister of Labour’s List of Arbitrators, adjudication of complaints involving labour standards, labour relations and occupational health and safety issues as a Vice Chair of the Nova Scotia Labour Board, adjudication of human rights and discrimination complaints as a Nova Scotia Human Rights Board of Inquiry, arbitrations in the education sector, and insurance disputes and tax assessment adjudication as a member of the Nova Scotia Assessment Appeal Tribunal.
+Kathryn finds it especially rewarding to resolve harassment and bullying complaints in the workplace.
 Kathryn also conducts workplace investigations.

-Kathryn’s experience as a neutral adjudicator is founded upon almost 30 years of experience as an advocate for her clients.
+Kathryn’s experience as arbitrator and mediator is founded upon over 30 years of experience as an advocate for her clients.
 In her employment and administrative law practice, Kathryn provides advice and legal representation before the courts and tribunals.
-Having practiced law in both Toronto and Halifax, in private practice as well as in-house counsel, Kathryn has comprehensive knowledge and experience in all issues related to the workplace, including employment law, labour relations, human rights, professional regulation, health law and administrative law.
+Having practiced law in both Toronto and Halifax, in private practice as well as in-house counsel, Kathryn has comprehensive knowledge and experience in all issues related to the workplace, including employment law, labour relations, human rights, professional regulation, and administrative law.

 Her knowledge includes statutory interpretation and application in regulated environments, having been involved in statutory and regulatory development in Nova Scotia and policy development with both the Nova Scotia and Ontario governments.
-Kathryn also has extensive experience as neutral counsel to adjudicative and investigative tribunals in a professional regulation and healthcare context, including medical staff privileges litigation and internal professional discipline.
-Her experience as neutral counsel to tribunals includes enabling effective quasi-adjudicative decision-making, education and training of tribunal members, procedural advice during hearings, policy development and procedural design.
+Kathryn also has extensive experience in a professional regulation and healthcare context as neutral counsel to adjudicative and investigative tribunals, including medical staff privileges litigation and professional discipline.
+This includes training tribunal members, procedural advice during hearings, policy development and procedural design.

-Kathryn’s areas of interest include access to justice, interest based mediation, cultural competency in adjudication and, in general, improving the effectiveness and efficiency of dispute resolution in the interest of healthy workplaces.
+Kathryn’s areas of interest include access to justice, interest-based mediation, cultural competency in adjudication and improving the effectiveness and efficiency of dispute resolution in the interest of healthy workplaces.

-Services include mediation, arbitration, mediation/arbitration (med-arb), neutral case evaluation, fact-finding, ombuds-processes, mini-trials and private final appeals in civil disputes.
-Kathryn offers related dispute systems design, policy development, training & education for quasi-adjudicative tribunals and conflict management services.
+ADR services include mediation, arbitration, mediation/arbitration (med-arb), neutral case evaluation, workplace investigation, private mini-trials and final appeals in civil disputes.
+Kathryn offers dispute systems design, policy development, training and education for quasi-adjudicative tribunals and other conflict management services.
 Legal services for her employment law clients include empathetic, concise legal advice and comprehensive litigation support.

-The right approach can resolve complex disputes in a private, confidential and relaxed setting.
 Hearings or mediations may be expedited upon request.
-To book an arbitration or mediation, Kathryn’s availability may be checked via her online calendar at adr.web.
+To book an arbitration or mediation, Kathryn’s availability may be checked via her online calendar, www.adrweb.ca.
 Kathryn’s reported decisions are listed below and available for review on Can LII.